LehighIAC/OztekinGroup/README.md

 ```
 ### While waiting for it, you can continue to the next section and come back later.

-If the compilation fails, run `./Allwmake` for multiple times until it compiles without error.
+If the compilation fails, run `./Allwmake` for multiple (usually 3) times until it compiles without error.

 ## Install Paraview
 Open a new terminal